Co-Teaching for Unsupervised Domain Adaptation and Expansion: Method

 The mixup technique \cite{zhang2018mixup}, synthesizing a new training sample by a convex combination of two real samples, is shown to be effective for improving image classification networks.
 We thus re-purpose this technique to generate new domain-expanded samples denoted by $\{x_m\}$.
 In particular, $x_m$ is obtained by blending $x_s$ randomly chosen from $D_s$ with $x_t$ randomly chosen from $D_t$.

-Our mixup based Co-Teaching (miCT) is implemented by transferring the two-teacher knowledge via mixed samples to the student network.
-The teachers' joint knowledge \wrt $x_m$ is naturally reflected by their combined prediction denoted as $\hat{y}_m$.
-Hence, the loss of miCT $L_{mict}$ is computed as
+Our mixup based \model (miCT) is implemented by transferring the two-teacher knowledge via mixed samples to the student network.
+The teachers' joint knowledge \wrt $x_m$ is reflected by combined prediction denoted as $\hat{y}_m$.
+Given $\lambda \sim Beta(1,1)$ as a mixup rate, the loss of miCT $L_{mict}$ is computed as